The Long, Long Trailer: Production

 The dangerous mountain highway featured is Whitney Portal Road, which leads up to Mount Whitney in the Sierra Nevada mountains in California.
 The hairpin turn offers scenic views of the Owens Valley.
-During the scenes of Nicky and Tacy pulling their trailer in the mountains, their 1953 Mercury Monterey convertible is replaced with a larger but similar appearing 1953 Lincoln Capri convertible.
+During the scenes of Nicky and Tacy pulling their trailer in the mountains, their 1953 Mercury Monterey convertible is replaced with a larger but similar 1953 Lincoln Capri convertible.
 The distinct Lincoln grille is clearly evident in a shot as the car rounds a curve.
-The more powerful Lincoln (which is equipped with a 205 HP OHV Y-block V8 engine) was needed to pull the heavy New Moon trailer up and over the steep grades of the Sierra Nevada where the scenes were filmed.
+The more powerful Lincoln (which is equipped with a 205-HP OHV Y-block V8 engine) was needed to pull the heavy trailer up and over the steep grades of the Sierra Nevada where the scenes were filmed.
 Other scenes were shot on the Pines to Palms Scenic Byway (State Route 74) in Palm Desert, California.

-The residence of Tacy's aunt and uncle (where the porch and rosebush are destroyed by the trailer) is the Meet Me in St. Louis John Truett house on the MGM Backlot, next door to the Smith Family house.

-The closing credits thank the National Park Service for permission to film in Yosemite National Park.
-There is one memorable scene where the car and trailer emerge from a tunnel to a view of Yosemite Valley, complete with a panorama of El Capitan, Half Dome, and Bridalveil Fall as the stars sing a duet.
-Later, there is a view of a full-flowing Yosemite Falls.

 Reception

 According to Turner Classic Movies host Robert Osborne, the studio was unsure whether The Long, Long Trailer would be a success because it was thought that audiences would not pay money to see Lucille Ball and Desi Arnaz in a film when they could watch the couple on television for free (I Love Lucy).
 Arnaz made a $25,000 bet with the studio that the film would make more money than the current highest-grossing comedy at that time, Father of the Bride, starring Spencer Tracy and Elizabeth Taylor and also directed by Vincente Minnelli.
 Arnaz won the bet.
 The characters Nicky and Tacy were remarkably similar to Ricky and Lucy; thus, the film gave audiences an opportunity to see Arnaz and Ball in color when I Love Lucy was in black and white.

 According to MGM records, the film earned $3,978,000 in the United States and Canada and $1,007,000 elsewhere, resulting in a profit of $3,550,000.

-The film was a triumphant return to MGM by Ball, who had felt underused by the studio when she was under contract in the 1940s, according to Michael Feinstein, who hosted a TCM showing of the film.
+The film was a return to MGM by Ball, who had felt underused by the studio when she was under contract in the 1940s, according to Michael Feinstein, who hosted a TCM showing of the film.
 She was given Lana Turner's old dressing room and Desi was given Clark Gable's.